 This often happens.
 Over time, a natural usage tends to win out over an unnatural one, and to many people, “than he” is stuffy and unnatural.

-As I told a reader once before on the blog: “Some usage gurus, including William Safire, accept ‘than’ as a preposition, and claim the object pronoun (‘me,’ ‘him,’ ‘us,’ and so on) afterward is just fine.
+As we wrote once before on the blog: “Some usage gurus, including William Safire, accept ‘than’ as a preposition, and claim the object pronoun (‘me,’ ‘him,’ ‘us,’ and so on) afterward is just fine.
 Certainly common usage is on their side.”

-So my advice is to use the natural-sounding “than he is” or “than him,” and save “than he” for the most formal occasions.
+So our advice for now is to use the natural-sounding “than he is” or “than him,” and save “than he” for the most formal occasions.
 “Than him” is certainly more usual in conversation and is considered standard by many respected authorities.

 Lexicographers are already arriving at this conclusion, though usage experts may disagree.

-Bryan A. Garner, in Garner’s Modern American Usage, makes the usage expert’s case: “For formal contexts, the traditional usage is generally best; only in the most relaxed, colloquial contexts is the prepositional than acceptable.
+Bryan A. Garner, in Garner’s Modern American Usage, takes the safe route: “For formal contexts, the traditional usage is generally best; only in the most relaxed, colloquial contexts is the prepositional than acceptable.
 Often it seems ill-advised.”

 Now for the lexicographers.